Kenner Star Wars action figures: Variations

-Cardback variations
+Cardbacks

-From the period through 1977 to mid-1984, figures sold individually in stores were issued on cardbacks that corresponded to the most current movie, with figures being sold on cardbacks with Star Wars designs through to 1980, then on Empire Strikes Back cards through to 1983, followed by Return of the Jedi cards and Power of the Force cards in 1984.
+From the period through 1977 to mid-1984, figures sold individually in stores were issued on cardbacks that corresponded to the most current movie, with figures being sold on cardbacks with Star Wars designs through to 1980, then on Empire Strikes Back cards through to 1983, followed by Return of the Jedi cards and "Power of the Force" cards in 1984.

 As the number of figures in the range increased, the cardback design would be altered accordingly.
-Thus the earliest figures released for direct sale in shops were issued on a cardback, the rear of which illustrated the then full range of 12 figures, known as a 12-back.
+Thus, the earliest figures released for direct sale in shops were issued on a cardback, the rear of which illustrated the then full range of 12 figures, known to collectors as a 12-back.
 The 12-back was supplanted by the 20-back, and subsequently by the 21-back, the 31-back, the 32-back, the 41-back, the 45-back, the 47-back, the 48-back, the 65-back, the 77-back, the 79-back, and the 92-back.

 Variations exist for each of the cardback fronts.
 These range from differences in promotional offer stickers applied to the card to differences in the photograph illustrating the character.
-Similarly variations exist for all of the cardback rear designs with the exceptions of the 47-back and 92-back designs that were only available in a single version.
+Similarly, variations exist for all of the cardback rear designs, with the exceptions of the 47-back and 92-back designs, which were only available in a single version.

-As of 2012, there are 57 different cardback front-rear combinations recognized.
+As of 2012, 57 different front-rear cardback combinations were known.
 This does not include figures released through overseas companies or the Droids or Ewoks ranges.